 So, let’s follow the steps below to see how we can use the IF function to find the YTD sum.

-- Secondly, press Enter and drag the Fill Handle down to Cell D18.
+- Then, press Enter and drag the Fill Handle down to cell D18.

 - Finally, you will see the year-to-date sum as in the picture below.

 - You can see that in cell D17, it starts calculating the sum for the year 2020.